 In order to provide sufficiently smooth data, data points can be fractionally counted towards the density.
 Rather than perform compute-intensive area (volume) overlap calculations to determine the exact amount of overlap area (volume), the LocalDensity class performs a simple linear interpolation relative to the centers of the data points.
 Specifically, a point is counted as one neighbor of a given query point if it is entirely contained within the r_max, half of a neighbor if the distance to its center is exactly r_max, and zero if its center is a distance greater than or equal to r_max + diameter from the query point's center.
 Graphically, this looks like:

 • r_max (float) - Maximum distance over which to calculate the density.

 • diameter (float) - Diameter of particle circumsphere.

-Calculates the local density for the specified points.
+compute (self, system, query_points=None, neighbors=None) Calculates the local density for the specified points.